MrRamyg/docs-test/docs/Legal/tos.md

 <details>
 <summary><strong>7.
 Online Safety</strong></summary>

+### User Responsibility
-- **User Responsibility:** Avoid sharing personal or sensitive information publicly.
+- Protect your personal and sensitive information when interacting with others.
-- **Report Violations:** Notify us of any inappropriate behavior through our [Helpdesk](https://helpdesk.nexarisds.org).
+- Report any safety concerns or violations to our [Helpdesk](https://helpdesk.nexarisds.org).

+### NexArisDS’s Role
-- NexArisDS is not responsible for unsafe practices by users.
+We are not liable for unsafe practices or third-party interactions initiated by users on our platforms.

 </details>

 ---

 <details>
 <summary><strong>8.
-License to and Restriction of Services</strong></summary>
+License to Use Services</strong></summary>

-### **Grant of License**
-NexArisDS grants you a limited, non-transferable, revocable license to access and use our services.
+NexArisDS grants you a limited, non-transferable license to use our services.

-### **Restrictions**
-You may not:
+**Restrictions:**
-- Reverse-engineer or disrupt our services.
+- Do not disrupt or reverse-engineer our services.
-- Use our services for unlawful purposes.
+- Avoid any unlawful or harmful activities while using our platforms.

 </details>